 Pro Tip: Avoid pruning more than 25% of the plant at a time.

-Growth Rate of Silver Glory String of Hearts
+Silver Glory String of Hearts: All About Growth

-Besides, its growth rate is affected mainly by its growing environment.
-Your Silver Glory String of Hearts will grow with its full potential during spring and summer.
+Your Silver Glory String of Hearts will reach its full potential during spring and summer.

 But, once the winter marks its beginning, your plant will go dormant.